xetdata/pyxet/docs/markdowns/filesystem.md

 ## Accessing private repositories

-To create your own repositories or access private repositories, first [create a XetHub account and set your personal access token](account_setup).
+To create your own repositories or access private repositories, first [create a XetHub account and set your personal access token](quickstart.md).
-Make sure that the `XET_USER_NAME` and `XET_USER_TOKEN` environment variables are set when developing.

 ## pyxet.XetFS